We know, we know - it’s early October! Why are we talking about getting ready for Christmas already? But hear us out.

 7. Spend time, not money

-There are loads of free and low cost things yo can do in the run up to Christmas to get you in the festive spirit!
+There are loads of free and low cost things you can do in the run up to Christmas to get you in the festive spirit!
 If you have kids, why not get them to write a letter to Santa?
 If you post it by December 6, Santa might even write back…

 Take a walk around your village or town and take a look at all the lights - there are always a few people who really go for it and have full light shows around their houses!
 Or if you’d rather stay in, get yourself a hot chocolate and make the most of all the classic Christmas films that are played on rotation this time of year.

-People over?
-Why not host a game night!
+Getting together ?
+Whether that's at home or via video call, why not host a game night!
 There’s nothing more Christmassy than a game of charades after a couple of mulled wines.